-The Jumbos have played in the NCAA Tournament all three seasons that Ebstein has been on staff, and won NESCAC Championships in 2014 and 2015.
-She has been on staff for two NFCA Coaching Staff of the year awards, and was able two spend two years working with Allyson Fournier, a four-time All-American, two-time Honda Award winner and the first Division III player to play in the National Pro Fastpitch League.
+The Jumbos have played in the NCAA Tournament four of the five seasons that Ebstein has been on staff, and won NESCAC Championships in 2014 and 2015.
+She spent two years working with Allyson Fournier, a four-time All-American, two-time Honda Award winner and the first Division III player to play in the National Pro Fastpitch League.

-During her two seasons at Colgate, Ebstein helped the Raiders to a 28-11 mark in Patriot League play, including the conference regular season title in 2011.
-She coached Patriot League Pitcher of the Year in 2011 and three All-Conference pitchers during her two years on staff in addition to ten total All-Conference honorees.
+During two seasons at Colgate, Ebstein helped the Raiders to a 28-11 mark in Patriot League play, including the conference regular-season title in 2011.
+She coached the Patriot League Pitcher of the Year in 2011 and three All-Conference pitchers during her two years on staff in addition to ten total All-Conference honorees.
 Colgate pitchers were selected as the Patriot League Pitcher of the Week seven times.

 Prior to her stint at Colgate, Ebstein was an assistant at Tufts for two seasons, including serving on staff in 2009 when the Jumbos finished in fourth place at the Division III College World Series.
 Part of the NFCA Division III New England Region Coaching Staff of the Year in 2009, she helped coach a pair of conference championship teams and 14 All-NESCAC honorees over her two seasons on staff, including a NESCAC Pitcher of the Year and two NFCA All-Americans.

 A 2007 graduate of Tufts, Ebstein was a four-year letter winner for the Jumbos and was on the NESCAC Championship in 2007.
 She appeared in three NCAA Regionals during her time wearing brown and blue.
 A captain her senior year, Ebstein graduated with a bachelor’s degree in English and psychology and earned her master’s degree in journalism from Boston University in January 2009.